reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     > **Note**:  Deleting the device ID from IoT Hub will permanently remove the device registration.
 To temporarily disable the device from connecting to IoT Hub, you can set the **Enable connection to IoT Hub** to **Disable** within the properties for the device.

 Now that the Device Enrollment has been removed from the Device Provisioning Service, and the matching Device ID has been removed from the Azure IoT Hub, the simulated device has been fully retired from the solution.

+## Summary

+In this lab, you have configured the enrollment in the Device Provision Service and built a device which sends the telemetry data to the IoT hub and also tested the device by changing configurations. also deprovisioned device at last.

+## You have successfully completed the Lab!!